dekuNukem/bob_cassette_rewinder/README.md

 ![Alt text](resources/pics/pcb.png)

-Bob Rewinder simply plugs into the cassette.
-When detected, `CART OK` LED will light up, and then I just have to press the `RENEW` button.
+Bob Rewinder simply plugs into the cassette:

 ![Alt text](resources/pics/top.jpeg)

-The microcontroller will reset the EEPROM, `DONE` LED will light up, and I can then refill and re-use the cassette for next to nothing!
+Pressing the `RENEW` button will reset the EEPROM, and I can then refill and re-use the cassette for next to nothing!

 ## Thoughts and Conclusions